chinamike65/hugo-tuolesi/content/book3/book3en.md

 193

-The peas, even if thrown for a hundred years, not a single pea will stick to the wall.
+Even if the peas are thrown for a hundred years, not a single pea will stick to the wall.

 After people die, they are like peas thrown against the wall, they fall into the evil realm one after another, and the chance to get a precious human life is rarer than dried peas sticking to a wall.

 The third analogy is:

 A steel needle is stuck upside down on the ground, and mustard seeds are thrown at the tip of the needle.

 It is very difficult for the small mustard seeds to stay on the tip of the needle, and they all fall to the ground.

 The same is true after death.
 It is almost impossible for a person not to fall into the evil realm, to be rescued, and to obtain a chance to be fully reborn in a precious human body.

 In addition, Master Bodowa also has several metaphors for the rareness of the human body in the "Parables of Potowa":

+>
-Insects worship and ride wild deer,
+>Insects worship and ride wild deer,
+>

-and Zangba eats fish and fried dough.
+>and Zangba eats fish and fried dough.
+>

 Here there are four stories, the first one is the pilgrimage of insects.
 It refers to the story of a little worm in the ground, after burrowing out of the ground, worships the Buddha, saying that he takes refuge in the Three Jewels of the Guru.
 We all know this is almost impossible.
 This parable shows that after beings are freed from the evil realm, the possibility of gaining a human body is as rare as a bug that can worship.